-velopment varies depending on industry-specific characteristics.
+Although country/year fixed effects fully control for the direct effect of a foreign country's economic development on the make-or-buy decision, it is conceivable that the role of economic development varies depending on industry-specific characteristics.
 For instance, a foreign country's income level may have a differential impact on the intra-firm import share depending on income elasticity of the sourced goods.
-To address this concern related to industry/country-specific confounding factors, we follow the approach by Levchenko (2007) and include in our main specification a full set of interaction terms of industry dummies and a foreign country's GDP per capita, $\log(GDPpc){lt}$.
+To address this concern related to industry/country-specific confounding factors, we follow the approach by Levchenko (2007) and include in our main specification a full set of interaction terms of industry dummies and a foreign country's GDP per capita, $\log(GDPpc){lt}$ .
 In so doing, we control for arbitrary effects of the economic development on firm boundaries across industries.
 On a related note, Eppinger and Kukharskyy (2021) show that a foreign country's contracting institutions (as measured by the rule of law index) have a differential impact on the integration decision depending on the industry's relationship-specificity.
-We control for this alternative explanation by adding a full set of interaction terms of industry dummies with $Rule{\ell}$, defined as in section 3.1.1.26
+We control for this alternative explanation by adding a full set of interaction terms of industry dummies with $Rule{\ell}$ , defined as in section $3.1.1.^{27}$

-We mitigate the potential concerns regarding the omitted variables by including in vector $X{i\ell(t)}$ the following industry/country(-year) controls.
+We mitigate the potential concerns regarding the omitted variables by including in vector $\mathbf{X}{i\ell(t)}$ the following industry/country(-year) controls.
 To account for standard Heckscher-Ohlin explanations of the structure of international trade, we include the following two interaction effects.
-To account for a differential impact of a foreign country's capital abundance depending on the capital intensity of an industry, we include Capital interaction{$i\ell t$} =log(K/L){lt} × log(K/L)i, where $\log(K/L){\ell t}$ is the relative capital abundance of a foreign country in year t, as measured by the log of the ratio of capital stock over population from the Penn World Tables, and $\log(K/L)i$ is an industry's capital intensity, calculated as the (log of the) average real capital stock per worker in a given U.S. sector (see Antràs, 2015).
-Similarly, we control for Skill interaction{ilt} = $HC{\ell t} \times \log(S/E)i$, where $HC{\ell t}$ is the time-variant country-level index of human capital per person from the Penn World Tables, constructed based on the average years of schooling and the return to education, and $\log(S/E)i$ is a measure of an industry's skilled intensity, drawn from Antràs (2015) and measured as the (log of the) average number of non-production (skilled) workers divided by total employment.
-One might be concerned that the link between cultural distance and intra-firm imports is confounded by other values or beliefs passed on from parents to their descendants.
-In particular, one could argue that a manager's ethnic background affects his or her understanding of (or reliance on) formal institutions, which, in turn, may have an impact on the make-or-buy decision.
-To address this concern, we include an industry/country-specific measure of Institutional distance_i ${\ell} = |Rule{\ell} - \sum{\ell} \lambda{\ell i} Rule{\ell}|$, where $Rule{\ell}$ is the rule of law index defined in section 3.1.1, and $\lambda{\ell i}$ is the share of ethnic group l in industry i, see equation (22).
-In the robustness checks, we consider further industry-country covariates introduced below.
+To account for a differential impact of a foreign country's capital abundance depending on the capital intensity of an industry, we include Capital interactioni\ellt=log(K/L)et × log(K/L)i, where log(K/L)et is the relative capital abundance of a foreign country in year t, as measured by the log of the ratio of capital stock over population from the Penn World Tables, and log(K/L)i is an industry's capital intensity, calculated as the (log of the) average real capital stock per worker in a given U.S. sector (see Antràs, 2015).
+Similarly, we control for Skill interactionilt = $HC{\ell t} \times \log(S/E)i$ , where $HC{\ell t}$ is the time-variant country-level index of human capital per person from the Penn World Tables, constructed based on the average years of schooling and